sudomateo/terraform-training/course/02-Terraform-Basics/README.md

 ## Destroying Infrastructure

-When infrastructure is no longer needed, it can be destroyed.
+Infrastructure can be destroyed with it is no longer needed.
 Terraform supports destroying specific infrastructure or all of the infrastructure it manages.
 You can also create a speculative destroy plan to see what the effect of destroying infrastructure would be without actually destroying anything.

 ### Destroying Specific Infrastructure